nazar-pc/CleverStyle-Framework/docs/backend-advanced/Classes-aliases.md

-Classes aliases is a convenient feature of modules and plugins.
+Classes aliases is a convenient feature of modules.

-Every module and plugin can provide some functionality of even few of them.
+Every module can provide some functionality or even a few of them.
 Later, this functionality might be used to refer for classes instead of original component name.

 Let's say, we have `Blogs` module and `cs\modules\Blogs\Posts` class.
 If `meta.json` of this module contains `"provide" : "superblog",`, then we can also refer mentioned class as `cs\modules\superblog\Posts`.